Newsletter

 Now that you’ve decided you’re ready make your move here is a short list of important questions to ask:

-• If there is a reservoir, how many acre feet is it?
+If there is a reservoir, how many acre feet is it?
 What is the source that feeds it?
-Is it filled year round by a spring or is it seasonal?
-Is it permitted?
+By a spring or is it seasonal?
+Is there a permit for using the water?

 Ready, Set, Let’s Go!

-Now that you’re armed with this short course of vineyard information we can start to take a deeper look into what will work for you.
+Now that you have this short course of information for buying a vineyard we can start to take a deeper look into what will work for you.
 Along with your real estate search I have access to all of the experts to ensure that you’re making an educated decision.

 Green Shoots in 2023, and Which AVA Came First?